Meet our groups: Cheltenham & County Cycling Club

 Do you have a favourite tea/coffee/pub stop?

-We rotate between eight local cafes for Saturday rides, alternating between flat and hilly weeks.
-The club has adopted a local coffee shop, Ritual Coffee Roasters, as its spiritual home and around 50 members go to for a coffee after the Saturday ride, whether they have ridden or not!
-The café co-owner, Callum Lister, is an ex second cat racer.
+We rotate between eight local cafés for Saturday rides, alternating between flat and hilly weeks.
+The club has adopted a local coffee shop, Ritual Coffee Roasters, as its spiritual home and around 50 members go there for a coffee after the Saturday ride, whether they have ridden or not!
+The café co-owner, Callum Lister, is an ex-second-cat racer.

 What three words to describe the group?

 Do you ride with a local cycling club?
-Tell us about your Cycling UK group and we may feature it in Meet the Group.
+Tell us about your Cycling UK group and we may feature it in Meet our groups.